TaylorJonesTRT/100DaysOfCode/README.md

 Day 5: Started onto Section 4 of Zero to Mastery Python Development and started to learn how to actually create different types of code blocks and more.

 Day 6: Made my way partially through Section 4 of the course and worked on an excercise that was given to further learn conditional logic.

+Day 7: Completed Section 4 of the course and completed the Python Exam at the end of the section.
+Also worked my way through Section 5: Developer Environment.